 Read articles by Jessica Walsh

-Chris graduated from Kingston University, England with an honours degree in Business Studies.
-Chris is an associate member of the UK Chartered Institute of Public Relations.
+Chris graduated from Kingston University, England with an honours degree in Business Studies and has a Masters in Sustainability Leadership from the University of Cambridge.

 Read articles by Chris Pratt